-Netflix’s offering has gone from featuring a handful of decent stand-up offerings to becoming a full-on comedy hub.
-If you were looking for a decent stand-up special, you were limited to older specials, most of which had already been thoroughly mined for Youtube clips already.
+The Netflix comedy special offerings have gone from featuring a handful of decent stand-up events to becoming a full-on comedy hub.
+If you were looking for a decent stand-up special, you were limited to older specials, most of which had already been thoroughly mined for YouTube clips already.
 Now there are so many new and great original options it’s hard to pick.
 That’s why we have curated a list of the best comedians on Netflix.
-Here they are!

 Editor’s note: We’ll be updating this list of the best comedians on Netflix regularly as new comedy specials enter the platform.